JunyangHe/Hydrology/README.md

-# Deep Learning in Hydrology
+# Science Time Series: Deep Learning in Hydrology

 ## Train
 - Training checkpoints will be stored in a directory named "checkpoints" in the "Hydrology" directory.